 - Vanilla extract

 This brand is an absolute MUST in any kitchen.
-Makes everything taste 1000x better.
+Makes everything taste a million times better.

 - Airtight water bottle

 STEP 1: Pour water into an airtight container.

 Water goes in first to make sure the matcha doesn’t clump up in the bottle.

 STEP 2: Add matcha.

 This matcha milk recipe uses 1 teaspoon of matcha per serving.

 STEP 3: Close lid and shake for 10 seconds.

 Shake it vigorously to make sure the water and matcha get mixed well.

 STEP 4: Add maple syrup, vanilla extract, and salt.
 Close lid and shake for 5 seconds.